Xenonas/Part-of-Speech-Tagging-Multiple-Models/README.md

   - HMM
   - n-grams

 By executing the files main.py, hmm.py and crf.py you can find the accuracy on english and greek on the Universal Dependencies EWT and GDT datasets.

+You can also see statistics and a simple analysis of the corpus used, by executing <b>corpus_analysis.py</b> .